Buzzy Peltola: Death

-Buzzy Peltola died in a plane crash on September 12, 2023.
+Buzzy Peltola died a few hours after a plane crash on September 12, 2023, while piloting a load of moose meat out of a remote hunting camp near St. Mary's, Alaska on a Piper PA-18 Super Cub.
 He was 57.

 Various organizations and officials paid tribute after Peltola's death, including the Alaska Democratic Party, Alaska Federation of Natives, U.S. Secretary of Transportation Pete Buttigieg, Senator Lisa Murkowski, Senator Dan Sullivan, Governor Mike Dunleavy, former Alaska Governor Sarah Palin, House Speaker Kevin McCarthy, House Minority Leader Hakeem Jeffries, and various other members of the House of Representatives.

-In a statement released on Whitehouse.gov, President Joe Biden wrote, "Buzzy was a devoted public servant and in the tributes coming from all over the state today, he is being remembered as a friend to all."
+In a statement released on the official website of the White House Office, President Joe Biden wrote, "Buzzy was a devoted public servant and in the tributes coming from all over the state today, he is being remembered as a friend to all."

 Peltola's memorial service was held at Bethel Regional High School on September 16 and attended by over 500 people.
 Peltola was buried at Bethel Memorial Cemetery with Alaska bush aircraft conducting a ceremonial flyover.

+The National Transportation Safety Board found that the crash was caused by the plane being loaded beyond its weight capacity and the attachment of moose antlers to its wings.
+His wife Mary Peltola filed a wrongful death lawsuit against the owners of the plane in July 2025.
+At the time of his death, Peltola had been piloting the plane as part of an agreement he made with its owners, two tour operators, to purchase it.